Riverbend-High-School/Who-Goes-There/README.md

     ```

 ## Authentication
-Authentication with the REST API is done through **JSON Web Tokens**.
-Please note that JWTs are not encrypted and may contain sensitive information.
+Authentication with the REST API is currently done through **API Tokens**.
+The plan in the near future is to update and move to JWTs (JSON Web Tokens).

 ## License
 Distributed under the GPLv3 License.
 See [LICENSE](LICENSE) for more information.